yessinek97/yessinek97/docs/pages/ig/data_configuration.md

     - deeptap
     - specificity_gtex
   keep_include_features: False # This boolean argument selects whether or not to force processing to keep features from include list in case they will be removed during processing.
+  keep_same_type: False # This boolean argument selects whether or not to force processing to keep only features with the same types between datasets .
   nan_ratio: 0.6 # This argument defines a ratio on the missing values.
 features: # This section holds features settings.
   file_name: features.yml # This argument sets the name of features configuration file.